Internet of Things (IoT) — Securing the Educational Institutions

 Smart Security Framework for Educational Institutions Using Internet of Things (IoT)

-Educational institutions' massacres are a severe threat to security in increasing terrorist attacks.
+Educational institutions massacres are a severe threat to security in increasing terrorist attacks.
 These are easy targets.
-Recent history reveals that thousands of children have been killed in such as attacks.
+Recent history reveals that thousands of children have been killed in such attacks.
 In 2004, 334 students were killed and 783 were injured in Beslan School Siege, Russia.
-In 2000, 191 students were killed and hundreds were injured in Walisongo School in Indonesia.
+In 2000, 191 students were killed and hundreds were injured at Walisongo School in Indonesia.
 In 1990, 158 students were killed and hundreds were injured at Eastern University, Srilanka.
-In 2016, 153 students were killed and hundreds were injured in Army Public School Peshawar, Pakistan.
+In 2016, 153 students were killed and hundreds were injured in Army Public School in Peshawar, Pakistan.

 Smart homes, smart e-health, and smart cities are popular topics in recent years, but Smart Security Frameworks (SSF) have not been well investigated.
 IoT is the ideal technology to deal with such issues.
 The most beneficial is that existing infrastructure such as security cameras and control rooms may be utilized to convert them to the SSF.

 In the proposed SSF, different types of sensors, security threat detectors, and security cameras are used.
 These devices are connected to the Emergency Control Room (ECR) and Central Emergency Control Center (CECC) by wire and wireless technologies.
 In an emergency situation, the proposed system instantly notifies the concerns within a second and starts all sensors and security cameras streaming to ECR.
 A panic button, installed on the smartwatch, is used to activate the SSF manually.
 The figure above shows the data flow of the Smart Security Framework.